-Did yo you engage in this type of behavior?
-Yes No If yes, s, please answer the following questions: 1. .
-Were any of the victims under the age of 18 lf yes: ?
-Yes No How many were 12 years old or youn b.
+If yes, please answer the following questions: 1.
+Were any of the victims under the age of 18?
+Yes No If yes: a.
+How many were 12 years old or younger?
+How many were male? b.
 How many were 13 years or older?
-H low many were male?
-2. .
-How many of the victims were 18 years old or olde r?
+How many were male?
+2. How many of the victims were 18 years old or older?
 How many were males?
-3. B. How many of the victims were strangers?
-4. .
-How many of the victims were relatives? - 5. .
-How old were you when you started?
-6. .
-How old were you the last time you did this ?
-7. .
-Why did you stop?
+3. How many of the victims were strangers?
+4. How many of the victims were relatives?
+5. How old were you when you started?
+6. How old were you the last time you did this?